 Tab is one of the most popular learning tools available.
-Tunefox features tabs for all of it's songs, licks, and lessons so to prepare you for the rest of the site, let's talk about how to read tab.
+Tunefox features tabs for all of it's guitar songs, licks, and lessons so to prepare you for the rest of the site, let's talk about how to read a guitar tab.

 First, let's take a look at the staff.
 The 6 horizontal lines on the staff represent the guitar strings.
 The lowest line is the 6th string and the highest is 1st string.
 The 6th string on your guitar is the one closest to your face when you're holding the instrument and it's the largest and lowest string on the guitar.
 When you see a number on the tab, this is an indication for you to push down the string behind that fret.
 So if you see a number '2' on the top line, this means you'll push down right behind the 2nd fret on the 1st string.

 The tab below gives you a sample so you can test it out for yourself.
 Another element you'll see in Tunefox's tab are up and downstrokes.
 These are notated underneath the staff.
 The downstroke looks like an upside-down hat while the downstroke looks like a 'V'.
 Another thing to watch for are the slur indications, which we will cover more in-depth in a future lesson.